April 26 Meeting Recap

 Armatage Welcome Bags

-Attention new neighbors!
-If you’ve recently moved into the neighborhood, we want to bring you a Welcome Bag!
-The groovy, reusable tote bag’s contents include useful information on the Armatage Neighborhood Association (ANA), elected representatives, governmental services, local businesses, and a couple of fun items to welcome you.
+Have you or someone on your block recently moved to Armatage?
+If so, we want to bring you an Armatage Welcome Bag!
+The groovy, reusable tote bag’s contents include useful information on the ANA, elected representatives, governmental services, local businesses, and a couple of fun items to welcome you.

 - Homeowners: be on the lookout for friendly ANA volunteers Ethan (pictured) or Kevin with a Welcome Bag with your name on it!
 They’ll swing by to do a masked, distanced drop-off.

 - Renters: if you are a renter who moved in during the past year or if you own a rental property in the neighborhood and have new tenants, please reach out to us at email@example.com and let us know where we can drop off a Welcome Bag!

 Nonviolent Peaceforce is holding Community Safety Training Workshops on May 8 and May 22 from Saturday from 11:00am-5:00pm (optional breakfast will be provided for participants at 10:00am) located outdoors in the Little Earth Neighborhood (meet at Cedar Ave S & 24th St E, Minneapolis, MN 55404).
 All are welcome to register at https://www.surveymonkey.com/r/CommunitySafetyWorkshop Wear a mask and plan to distance.
 Seating and lunch provided.